- What can I expect when checking in for my online exam?

 Please note that if you launch your exam prior to 30 minutes of your scheduled exam appointment time, you may receive an error.
 Try to re-launch your exam within the 30-minute window before your scheduled exam appointment time.

-Can I use a credit card as a secondary identification for a remotely proctored online exam?
+Why can't I use a credit card as a secondary identification for a remotely proctored online exam?

 GBCI does not allow candidates to use a credit card for secondary identification for security reasons.
 During the online exam check-in process, images of the candidate's ID are captured.
 As such, candidates may NOT use a credit card for ID purposes for remotely proctored online exams.